CSUBioGroup/ComLMEss/README.md

 # ComLMEss_private
 An Deep Learning Model For Predicting Essential Protein Task

-This repository contains the PyTorch implementation of 论文名.
+This repository contains the PyTorch implementation of ComLMEss.

 # Requirements